 Diagnosis of Scoliosis

-Forward bend test —With feet and knees together, the child is asked to bend forward with arms dangling.
-The screening person will stand first behind the child and then in front to check for any visible curvature, or any uneven appearance in the rib cage, hipbones, or shoulder blades.
+Forward bend test —With feet and knees together, the child is asked to bend down with arms dangling.
+The person testing will stand behind the child and then in front to check for any curve or any uneven look in the rib cage, hipbones, or shoulder blades.

-MRI scan —MRI scans can be used to diagnose and monitor the progression of scoliosis, but they are very expensive and no more helpful than x-rays.
-MRI exams are usually reserved for those who are suspected of having some other spinal condition.
+MRI scan —MRI scans can be used to find and watch for changes, but they are costly and no more helpful than x-rays.
+MRI scans are often done in those who may have some other problem with the back.